-They looked after us and even trekked to the next town to buy some medication for us.
-It was then I realised what a special place Ausangate is.
-The people who live there, and in the Andes, are some of the warmest most generous people you could ever hope to meet.
+The Ausangate region is a welcoming place; the people who live there, and in the Andes generally; are some of the warmest most generous people you could ever hope to meet.

-There are a number of trek routes you can do, that range from 3 to 8 days.
-It’s easy enough to incorporate Mt Vinicunca (Rainbow Mountain), the Red Valley & other peaks.
+There are a number of trek routes you can do, that range from 3 to 14 days.
+It’s easy enough to incorporate Mt.
+Vinicunca (Rainbow Mountain), the Red Valley & other peaks.

-Below is a selection of ideas you can consider if you’re looking for an adventure that’s indigenous and away from the growing areas of well trodden routes.
+Below is a selection of ideas you can consider if you’re looking for an adventure that’s indigenous and away from mainstream tourism.